code-mphi/ECOGEN/docs/sphinx_docs/source/Chap3_1_4initialConditions.rst

 **Remark**

-Be careful to set the volume fraction in the range ]0,.1.[ (unless you use the option *alphaNull=true* for Kapila's model) as well as the its sum over all the phases equal to 1.
+Be careful to set the volume fraction in the range ]0,.1.[ (unless you use the option *alphaNull=true* for pressure-velocity- and velocity-equilibrium models) as well as the its sum over all the phases equal to 1.